src-d/blog/content/upcoming/enry.md

 Considering that *enry* follows the same algorithms that *linguist* uses, it looks like the performance improvement is given by the chosen language to develop them.

+However, it should be noted that in a few cases enry could turn slower than linguist due to Golang regexp while Ruby uses [oniguruma](https://github.com/kkos/oniguruma) as a regular expression engine (a regular expression library written in C).

 ## enry CLI
 *enry* can be used as a command too
 ```bash